Simple Living With Nature

 Add a can of coconut milk and about a cup or so of chicken stock (you can adjust the amount of stock depending on how thick or thin you want your soup).

-Then add some sauteed onions, garlic, ginger, and herbs and spices (I like to use curry and cumin) if you like, but it’s not completely necessary.
+Then add some sauteed onions, garlic, ginger, herbs, and spices (I like to use curry and cumin) if you like, but it’s not completely necessary.

 Continue to heat on low until ready to serve.